Appealing Alimony Awards: The Incomes of The Spouses Are Critical

 By Florida Family Law Appeals Attorney Eduardo J. Mejias

-A Relatively High Proportion of Appeals Are About Alimony
+A Relatively High Proportion of Divorce Appeals Are About Alimony

-(1) The Imputation of Income To The Employable Unemployed Affects Alimony
+(1) The Imputation of Income To The Employable Unemployed or Part-time Workers Affects Alimony

 First, before judges can even begin to review the eight enumerated alimony factors in Chapter 61.08, Florida Statutes, they must assign incomes to each spouse.
 When both spouses have work full-time, and have consistent and predictable incomes, this is an easy task.